How Is Pool Chlorine Made? Complete Manufacturing Guide

 Quick Answer

-Pool chlorine is primarily made through electrolysis of salt water to create sodium hypochlorite (liquid chlorine) or by combining chlorine gas with lime to make calcium hypochlorite (powder/tablets).
+Pool chlorine is primarily made by reacting chlorine gas with sodium hydroxide (caustic soda) to create sodium hypochlorite (liquid chlorine) — the chlorine and caustic are themselves produced by electrolyzing salt water, then recombined — or by combining chlorine gas with lime to make calcium hypochlorite (powder/granular).

 Liquid Chlorine Manufacturing Process